 Tel: + 44 (0) 20 7405 2107

-The Museum is also lit by candlelight on the first Tuesday of each month, between 6 and 9pm (last entry 8:00pm).
-The event is extremely popular, and since the queue generally builds up from around 5pm, it’s recommended you arrive as early as possible.
+The Museum is also lit by candlelight on the first Tuesday of each month, between 6 and 9pm.
+The last entry is at 8:00pm).
+The event is extremely popular so the museum recommends you arrive as early as possible.
+The queue generally builds up from around 5pm.